 - Ask the GP to write things down for you if you think it might help.

-- Find out before your appointment if family members have had prostate or breast cancer.
+It can be useful if you find out before your appointment whether any of your family members have had breast or prostate cancer.

 What happens during your GP appointment